Several Cruise Lines Cancel Sailings as Omicron COVID-19 Surge Continues

-(12:12 p.m.
-EST) -- The omicron COVID-19 surge has caused three cruise lines -- Norwegian Cruise Line, Oceania Cruises and Regent Seven Seas -- to cancel upcoming cruises on several vessels.
+(Updated 3:12 p.m.
+EST) -- The omicron COVID-19 surge has caused several cruise lines -- Norwegian Cruise Line, Oceania Cruises, Regent Seven Seas, and Royal Caribbean International -- to cancel upcoming cruises on several vessels.

 For some ships, the cancellations are short term, with just a few cruises affected.
 But for others, the pause in operations extends several months or wipes out an entire season.

-Norwegian Cruise Line Holdings, the parent company of all three brands, has been at the forefront of COVID-19 precautions.
+Norwegian Cruise Line Holdings has been at the forefront of COVID-19 precautions.
 The company was the last of the big three cruise conglomerates to return to service in summer 2021 and the first to require vaccination for all passengers.
+Royal Caribbean, too, has likewise been cautious in its cruise return to service.

 Across cruising, cases of omicron have occurred onboard among passengers and crew, although at lower levels of spread than is happening on land, according to the Cruise Lines International Association.
 While omicron doesn't seem to have the same levels of severity and hospitalization rates as other COVID-19 variants, it is fast spreading across the U.S. and other countries due to its transmissibility.